smartenterprisewisdom

 Quantum Cryptography Impacts on Public Key Infrastructure

 PKI, the backbone of digital trust, is fundamental for issuing digital certificates used to secure websites, emails, and online transactions.
-Current PKI implementations rely heavily on algorithms like RSA and ECC, which are vulnerable to quantum attacks.
-Quantum computers could forge certificates or decrypt encrypted data, enabling attackers to impersonate legitimate entities, conduct man-in-the-middle attacks, and compromise the integrity of communications.
+Current PKI implementations rely heavily on RSA and ECC, both of which are vulnerable to quantum attacks.
+A sufficiently powerful quantum computer could forge certificates or decrypt communications, enabling attackers to impersonate legitimate entities, conduct man-in-the-middle attacks, and undermine the integrity of the broader digital ecosystem.

 Solution: Transitioning PKI systems to support NIST’s quantum-resistant standards, such as FIPS 203 (derived from CRYSTALS-Kyber for encryption), FIPS 204 (derived from CRYSTALS-Dilithium for digital signatures) and FIPS 205 (derived from SPHNICS+ for digital signatures), will prove essential for maintaining security in the quantum computing age.